 Like a forest, diversity sustains us.
 We celebrate the diversity of backgrounds, life experiences, ideas, identities, and interests that are present in our community.
 We remain awake to persistent realities of marginalization and systemic inequalities.
 We are committed to making our school a leading institution and addressing issues of diversity and equity in the environmental field.

-Being part of the Yale community, and the community of the School of Forestry and Environmental Studies, is an extraordinarily privilege.
+Being part of the Yale community, and the community of the School of the Environment, is an extraordinarily privilege.
 With this privilege comes the responsibility of resisting exclusion and promoting cultures of open-mindedness and inclusivity.
 We share an understanding that efforts to address society’s gravest environmental challenges must draw from a range of knowledge, perspectives, and experiences and must actively engage with people from all geographical, racial, gender, socioeconomic, and epistemological backgrounds.

 The environmental challenges of the present and future call us to work together.
 We are embedded in a world of relationships; our community is one that stresses the importance of these relationships, encouraging us to work cooperatively, combine different views and approaches, and share ideas and resources.
 We are stronger together than we are alone.